-UCRA Project Manager, QA Officer and Field Staff
+UCRA Project Manager, QA Officer, and Field Staff

 Responsible for implementing the CRP requirements in the contract and in the QAPP.
 Ensures that UCRA staff are qualified to perform CRP activities and that they receive necessary and required training.
 Ensures that UCRA participates in monitoring system and fiscal audits as required.
 Responsible for overall quality control and quality assurance of samples, analytical results and data for samples collected by UCRA.
-Responsible to ensure that staff are adequately trained.
 Performs monitoring as specified in the latest edition of SWQM Procedures.